 Annotation ScopeMeaning Entity Class Declares a class as an Entity.
-ValueObjectClas Declares a class as a Value Object, allowing the persistence framework to reuse an existing object if one exists.
-Column Vari- Allows to take influence on the column actually generated for this property in the able database.
-Particularly useful with string properties to limit the space used or to enable storage of more than 255 characters.
+ValueObjec t Class Declares a class as a Value Object, allowing the persistence framework to reuse an existing object if one exists.
+Column Vari- Allows to take influence on the column actually generated for this property in the database. able Particularly useful with string properties to limit the space used or to enable storage of more than 255 characters.
 ManyToOne, Vari- Defines the type of object associations, refer to the Doctrine 2 documentation for details.
-OneToMany, able The most obvious difference to plain Doctrine 2 is that the targetEntity parameter ManyToMany, can be omitted, it is taken from the @var annotation.
+OneToMany, able The most obvious difference to plain Doctrine 2 is that the targetEntity parameter can ManyToMany. be omitted, it is taken from the @var annotation.
 OneToOne The cascade attribute is set to cascade all operations on associations within aggregate boundaries.
 In that case orphanRemoval is turned on as well. @var Vari- Is used to detect the type a variable has.
-For collections, the type is given in angle able brackets.
-Transient Vari- Makes the persistence framework ignore the variable.
-Neither will it's value be per- able sisted, nor will it be touched during reconstitution.
-Identity Vari- Marks the variable as being relevant for determining the identity of an object in the able domain.
-For all class properties marked with this, a (compound) unique index will be created in the database.
+For collections, the type is given in angle brackets. able Transient Vari- Makes the persistence framework ignore the variable.
+Neither will it's value be persisted, able nor will it be touched during reconstitution.
+Identity Vari- Marks the variable as being relevant for determining the identity of an object in the domain. able For all class properties marked with this, a (compound) unique index will be created in the database.